 Children are the most amazing people.
 They’re full of energy, full of questions, and full of wonder.
 At Fort Erie Co-operative Preschool, we give them a place to use that energy, to find answers to their questions, and to explore the wonders of the world around them.

-Our half-day preschool and kindergarten programs are designed specifically for little people—to start them on the path to a life-long love of learning.
+Our preschool and kindergarten programs are designed specifically for little people—to start them on the path to a life-long love of learning.
 You’re not sending your child to daycare; you’re enrolling them in a preschool where they’ll build relationships, express their individuality, embrace independence, and love to learn.

 Fort Erie Co-operative Preschool is licensed by the Ontario Ministry of Education, which governs our entire operation so your child receives an exceptional early learning experience.
 We work closely with agencies such as Speech Services Niagara, the Region of Niagara’s Child Services Department, and the Niagara Regional Health Department to ensure the individual needs of every child come first.